andk/cpanpm/t/README.shell.txt

 To add a new distro, the following steps must be taken:

+(1) Collect the source

 - svn mkdir the author's directory if it doesn't exist yet

-- svn add the whole source code under the author's homedir
+- svn add (or svn cp) the whole source code under the author's homedir

 - add the source code directory with a trailing slash to MANIFEST.SKIP

 - finish now the distro until it does what you intended

+(2) Create the distro zipfile

 - add a stanza to CPAN.pm's Makefile.PL that produces the distro with the whole dependency on all files within the distro and moves it up